Dear St. John's Families,

 Who goes through Rite 13?

-Generally the ceremony is for those kids either turning 13 before the next school year starts or who have turned 13 since last July; most who participate are in 7th or 8th grade.
+The ceremony is for those kids either turning 13 before the next school year starts or who have turned 13 since last July.
+Most who participate are in 7th or 8th grade.

-If you and your child are interested in participating in this ceremony please let me know.
-We will be holding a meeting Sunday, March 26th following the 10:00 a.m. service in the Philbrick Room to talk about the details of the ceremony and your family's involvement.
+If you and your child are interested in participating in this ceremony, please let me know—e-mail me at email@example.com.
+We’ll be holding a meeting Sunday, April 22 following the 10:00 a.m. service in the Philbrick Room to talk about the details of the ceremony and your family's involvement.